DollyVishnuChanchlani/Gen-AI/README.md

 # Gen-AI

-A simple Generative AI application built using Node.js, and Google's Gemini API.
+A simple chatbot built using Node.js, and Google's Gemini API.

 ## Prerequisites